Meithal/ccson/README.md

 no truncation happens.

-By design, parsed elements keep the order in which they are parsed, and inserting data has to be done by the user through `memmove` semantics.
+By design, parsed elements keep the order in which they are parsed, and inserting data in the middle of the DOM has to be done through `memmove` semantics.

 You may use empty placeholders if you expect to insert data later in the middle of your DOM, as empty nodes are simply